thesubhendu/larajob/readme.md

 ##Instructions
 1. Do `git clone https://github.com/thesubhendu/larajob.git `
-2. CD into directory where you cloned it and do `composer update`
+2. CD into directory where you cloned it and do `composer install`

 ## Official Documentation